 Health & Safety

 Conestoga College is committed to establishing and maintaining a healthy and safe work and study environment.
-Throughout your course of study your teacher will guide you through the use of safe work practices.
-It is the student's responsibility to follow guidelines for safety once he/she has been taught.
+Throughout your course of study your instructor will guide you through the use of safe work practices.
+It is the student's responsibility to follow guidelines for safety once they have been taught.

-Provides training opportunities for all new faculty and staff on equipment with which he/she is educated to use.
+Provides training opportunities for all new Faculty and staff on equipment with which the instructor is educated to use.

-Ensures that he/she has had proper education in the use of any piece of equipment prior to using it.
+Ensures that they have had proper education in the use of any piece of equipment prior to using it.

 Provides training on the use of equipment in accordance with instruction manuals, learning manuals or textbooks at the point in time congruent with the learning outcomes of the educational program.